 - Rapid stitched and cemented to upper

-This is a crepe sole, also called plantation rubber, and it’s a crude, cheap form of natural rubber that’s usually obtained when coagulated latex is passed through heavy rolls called “crepers” after which the resultant material is air dried.
-Some people consider it a relatively environmentally friendly latex because you can tap rubber trees for rubber without killing them, so there should be less waste involved.
-(Of course, I can’t pretend to know exactly how sustainable the production of this inexpensive Vietnam-made boot really is.)
+Some people claim that latex is relatively environmentally friendly.
+Producers tap rubber trees for rubber without killing them, so there’s less waste (Of course, I can’t pretend to know exactly how sustainable the production of this inexpensive Vietnam-made boot really is.)

-There are a few downsides: as you can see from the pictures, it gets very dirty very easily.
-The big, nasty, foot-shaped smear you can see above happened within about two days of buying these shoes; crepe loves to suck up everything it touches and you can also expect to find hair and small pebbles embedded in the sole after a long day.
+There are a few downsides: as you can see from the pictures, it gets very easily dirty.
+The big, nasty, foot-shaped smear you can see above happened within about two days of buying these shoes; crepe loves to suck up everything it touches, and you can also expect to find hair and small pebbles embedded in the sole after a long day.

 [Related: Want more examples of boots with crepe soles?]

-It also slips kind of easily in wet conditions and it can even absorb water and get your feet wet.
-Remember, they’re desert boots, not monsoon boots.
-They’re sensitive to a lot of stressors: solvents can cause it to crumble, cold can make it rigid, and there are even reports of crepe melting when left on brutally hot asphalt or a sunny car dashboard.
+They’re sensitive to many stressors: solvents can cause it to crumble, cold can make it rigid, and even reports of crepe melting when left on brutally hot asphalt or a sunny car dashboard.

-You’d think these would be hard to resole, but these are a combination rapid stitch and cemented sole and it’s actually not uncommon for a cobbler to be able to resole Desert boots.
-Resole.com does it, though of course you also have to ask whether the upper will last long enough for it to be worth the cost.
+You’d think these would be hard to resole, but these are a combination a Balke rapid stitch and cemented sole.
+It’s pretty common for a cobbler to resole Desert boots.
+Resole.com does it, though; you must ensure that the upper leather will last long enough to be worth the cost.

 - Order a half size down from sneaker size